 Clarke’s Top 10 Kitchens – Summer 2018

-At Clarke, we are always interested to see the innovative use of Sub-Zero and Wolf, whether they are brought front and center with gleaming stainless, signature red knobs and multiple ovens or deftly integrated behind surfaces that make the appliances disappear into a room that is more furniture than traditional kitchen.
+At Clarke, we are always interested to see the innovative use of Sub-Zero and Wolf, whether they are brought front and center with gleaming stainless, signature red knobs and multiple ovens or deftly integrated behind surfaces that make the appliances disappear into a room that is more furniture than a traditional kitchen.
 Take a look at our top picks of the summer from New England’s finest designers…

 Entertainment, organization and cooking were the homeowner’s focus for this new kitchen.
 Good Life New England Founder Glenn Meader designed a kitchen where everything is assured to have a place to facilitate this very organized kitchen lover.
 An entertainment bar, 10 Wolf and Sub-Zero appliances carefully place for a wonderful flow, a large island and open sightlines that connect this beautiful kitchen with the rest of the home come together in a gracious space that is the ultimate cook and entertainer’s dream kitchen.